-- Increased use of highly efficient natural-gas-fired generators - Mandated use of lower-sulfur fuels - Retirement of oil- and coal-fired generation, and retrofits of NO_X and SO2 emission controls on some of the remaining oil- and coal-fired generators - Increasing amounts of wind and solar generation - Increasing amounts of net energy imports
+- Increased use of highly efficient natural-gas-fired generators - Mandated use of lower-sulfur fuels - Retirement of oil- and coal-fired generation, and retrofits of NOX and SO2 emission controls on some of the remaining oil- and coal-fired generators - Increasing amounts of wind and solar generation - Increasing amounts of net energy imports

-5.2 2020 ISO New England Marginal Heat Rate
+5.2 2021 ISO New England Marginal Heat Rate

-The calculated annual marginal heat rate reflects the average annual efficiency of all the marginal emitting units dispatched throughout 2020.
-The 2020 monthly marginal heat rates for both the time-weighted and load-weighted all-LMU and emitting-LMU scenarios are shown in Figure 5-5, and the historical marginal heat rates for 2011 to 2020 are presented in Figure 5-6.
+The calculated annual marginal heat rate reflects the average annual efficiency of all the marginal emitting units dispatched throughout 2021.
+The 2021 monthly marginal heat rates for both the time-weighted and load-weighted all-LMU and emitting-LMU scenarios are shown in Figure 5-5, and the historical marginal heat rates for 2012 to 2021 are presented in Figure 5-6.
 The values behind Figure 5-6 are provided in Appendix Table 7.

-Figure 5-5: 2020 time- and load-weighted LMU monthly marginal heat rate (MMBtu/MWh).
+Figure 5-5: 2021 time- and load-weighted LMU monthly marginal heat rate (MMBtu/MWh).

-Figure 5-6: LMU annual marginal heat rate, 2011-2020 (MMBtu/MWh).
+Figure 5-6: LMU annual marginal heat rate, 2012-2021 (MMBtu/MWh).

-As can be seen in Figure 5-6, there has been an overall trend of declining heat rates from 2011 through 2020 using the time-weighted LMU approach, with the exception of a spike in 2014.
+Prior to 2021, there was an overall trend of declining heat rates from 2012 through 2019 using the time-weighted LMU approach, with the exception of a spike in 2014.
 A steep drop in the heat rate in the all-LMU scenario occurred in 2017 due to the large amount of wind generators on the margin, which was a result of the DNE dispatch rules implemented in May 2016.
-In 2020, there was an increase in the marginal heat rates for the all-LMU scenario, using both the time- and load-weighted approaches.
-The marginal heat rates calculated using the load-weighted approach are included in the figure for the years 2018 through 2020.
-The 2020 loadweighted value for the all-LMU scenario was 9% higher than the value based on the time-weighted approach because a significant portion of the wind plants are located in export-constrained northern New England.
-For the emitting-LMUs scenario, the marginal heat rate calculated using the load-weighted approach was 3% lower than the time-weighted results because several biomass plants, which generally have higher heat rates, are also located in export-constrained areas.
+In 2020 and then again in 2021, there was an increase in the marginal heat rates for the all-LMU scenario, using both the time- and load-weighted approaches.
+The marginal heat rates calculated using the load-weighted approach are included in the figure for the years 2018 through 2021.
+The 2021 load-weighted value for the all-LMU scenario was 11% higher than the value based on the time-weighted approach because a significant portion of the wind plants are located in export-constrained northern New England.
+For the emitting-LMUs scenario, the marginal heat rate calculated using the load-weighted approach was 4% lower than the time-weighted results because several biomass plants, which generally have higher heat rates, are also located in export-constrained areas.

-5.3 2020 ISO New England Marginal Emission Rates
+5.3 2021 ISO New England Marginal Emission Rates

-This section presents the 2020 calculated LMU-based marginal emission rates for the all-LMU and emitting-LMU scenarios, as defined in Section 4.4.
-The 2020 rates based on both the time-weighted and load-weighted LMU approaches are included; however, only time-weighted LMU results are available for years prior to 2018.
+This section presents the 2021 calculated LMU-based marginal emission rates for the all-LMU and emitting-LMU scenarios, as defined in Section 4.4.
+The 2021 rates based on both the time-weighted and load-weighted LMU approaches are included; however, only time-weighted LMU results are available for years prior to 2018.

-The NO_X data for both these scenarios are provided for each of the five time periods studied.
-Since the ozone and non-ozone seasons are not relevant to SO_2 and CO_2 , only the on-peak, off-peak, and annual rates are provided for these emissions.
+The $NO_X$ data for both these scenarios are provided for each of the five time periods studied.
+Since the ozone and non-ozone seasons are not relevant to $SO_2$ and $CO_2$ , only the on-peak, off-peak, and annual rates are provided for these emissions.